trflorian/virtual-hand-clone/README.md

 ## ⚡ Quickstart
 1. Clone the repo
-2. Open the `python` folder and (optionally) create a virtual environment.
+2. Open the `python` folder and use `uv sync` to create a virtual environment
-3. Install the dependencies from the requirements file with `pip install -r requirements.txt`
-4. Run the python script `python hand_detection.py`
+3. Run the python script `python hand_detection.py`
-5. Open the Godot project in the `godot` folder in the Godot Game Engine.
+4. Open the Godot project in the `godot` folder in the Godot Game Engine.
-6. Run the project.
+5. Run the project.

 ## 🗞️ Tutorial
 [Real-Time Hand Tracking in Godot — Creating Virtual 3D Clones of my Hands](https://medium.com/@flip.flo.dev/real-time-hand-tracking-in-godot-creating-virtual-3d-clones-of-my-hands-ecbfb73c2fcf)